Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 In ‘Data analysis’, we believe that using Cold and Hot region a single line for each value would be more appropriate than F cold or F hot:
 Cold region: start (field to fill) end (field to fill) Hot region: start (field to fill) end (field to fill)

-### Position field not clear

- Inside ‘Measurements’, we think it is not clear what the users have to include in the ‘Position’ field.

-###  ‘Excitation LED Power’ and ‘IR MST laser power’ per measurement instead of per experiment

-It could be a good idea to introduce the ‘Excitation LED Power’ and ‘IR MST laser power’ fields in each measurement because they can change between them within a record.

-### Ability to write the new experiment type when other is chosen

-Related to method specific parameters, in the ‘Experiment type’ field, it is possible to choose between 3 options (Affinity, Concentration and Other).
-So, if we choose ‘Other’, a new field could appear to introduce by hand what kind of experiment is.

 ### Unclear location of derived parameters